Now in open beta - free for 14 days, no credit card required.Download now ›

 The full integration list includes LinkedIn, HubSpot, Salesforce, Gmail, Apollo, Clay, ZoomInfo, Hunter.io, Slack, and over 20 more tools.

-Northlight runs as a native Mac application.
+Northlight runs as a desktop application.
 It's not a browser extension that breaks on Chrome updates.
 It's not a cloud dashboard that depends on proxy infrastructure.
 It connects to your existing browser session — the most stable architecture for automation.

-Northlight holds SOC 2 Type II certification.
-Data handling, access controls, and security practices are independently audited.
+Northlight is in the process of getting SOC 2 Type II, with data handling, access controls, and security practices built around that standard.
 HeyReach has no published security certifications.

 Who Should Still Use HeyReach